7 Ways to Keep Deer From Eating Plants

 In addition to following the deer-resistant plant list, I spray high-risk plants with deer repellent.

-There are several products on the market, but I’ve been using this product for several years.
+There are several products on the market, but I’ve been using this deer repellent for several years with great success.

 While the bottle has application directions, I am more aggressive with the spray schedule for higher-risk plants.